jungholeestat/jungholee.github.io/_pages/about.md

 Hi!
 My name is JungHo.
 I am a second-year Ph.D. student in the joint Statistics and Public Policy program at Carnegie Mellon University, advised by [Edward H. Kennedy](https://www.ehkennedy.com/).
 I am primarily interested in causal inference, machine learning, and nonparametric statistics, with applications in public policy, health services, and online experimentation.
 Here is my [CV](https://drive.google.com/file/d/14GinuJRDHs1h_3keKMn3NXUj9AiTL6Nw/view?usp=sharing).

-Before CMU, I obtained an M.S. in Statistics from the University of Chicago, where I worked on randomization inference and numerical analysis under the guidance of [Panos Toulis](https://www.ptoulis.com/) and [Lek-Heng Lim](https://www.stat.uchicago.edu/~lekheng/).
+Before CMU, I obtained an M.S. in Statistics from the University of Chicago, where I worked on randomization inference and numerical analysis under the guidance of [Panos Toulis](https://www.ptoulis.com/) and [Lek-Heng Lim](https://www.stat.uchicago.edu/~lekheng/), respectively.